Engels And Mickey Mouse Science

 Finally, consider stereoisomers: molecules with the same number of atoms arranged differently.
 Here we have a change in geometry producing a change in quality with the addition of no new matter or energy.

-This law's other serious weaknesses are detailed at my site, here:
+This law's other serious weaknesses have been detailed at my site:

 http://anti-dialectics.co.uk/page%2007.htm